Ganymede880/Ganymede880/README.md

 ## What I am working on

-* Structural credit risk modeling (Merton framework, distance-to-default)
+* Structural credit risk modeling
 * Signal construction using alternative and market data
 * Empirical asset pricing and predictive modeling